Albertyhu/BlogClient/readme.md

 [Github link to the Node JS API](https://github.com/Albertyhu/BlogAPI)

-Blabber is a social media that allows users to speak their mind.
+Blabber is a social media platform that allows users to speak their mind.
 It communicates with an API that I built with Node JS.

 It gives users many features found in prevalent social media sites such as Facebook and Instagram to play around with such as:

-1. Creating a post with a rich text editor.
+1. Creating a post and formattting it with a rich text editor.
 ![Rich text editor](https://i.imgur.com/2igTwYf.jpg)

-2. Making replies.
+2. Creating a replies in a comment tree.
 ![Comment tree](https://i.imgur.com/Np5c7tt.jpg)

 3. Liking posts and comments